ElDav1d/eldav1d-marvel-ui/README.md

 # ElDav1d Marvel UI

-This is an UI library effort consisting in the abstraction of mere presentational components applied on my pet project [Playing wirth Marvel API](https://github.com/ElDav1d/playing-with-marvel-api)
+This is an UI library effort consisting in the abstraction of mere presentational components applied on my pet project [Playing with Marvel API](https://github.com/ElDav1d/playing-with-marvel-api)

+It mimics the look and feel of the [Marvel Characters](https://www.marvel.com/characters) page.

 ## Stack is React + TypeScript + Vite + Vitest + React Testing Library + Storybook + SWC + TailwindCSS